 There are also many other similarities as explained in this video from an actual ATTORNEY that has tons of experience and knowledge about MLMs.

-I’m not even kidding with number 2.
+I’m not even kidding with number 3.
 It was shocking to see the level of rudeness and from Melaleuca members on ANY blog post or video that say anything negative about the company.
 Full post from The MLM Attorney, with comments included!